Tsakila/Arrays_Exercises/README.md

 📜 License

-This project is open-source under the MIT License.
+This project is open-source under the BSD 2-Clause License.

 Happy Coding! 🚀